The basics of employer payroll deductions

 You pay salaries, bonuses, commissions, vacation pay or tips to your employees.
 You offer them certain taxable benefits, such as personal use of a vehicle or allowances.
 You are also required to withhold and remit payroll deductions.

 Employers are responsible for deducting the following four amounts:

 - federal income tax

-- provincial income tax
+- provincial and territorial income tax

 Employers must remit these deductions to the Canada Revenue Agency (CRA), in addition to their portion of the Canada Pension Plan and Employment Insurance contributions.

 You may also be required to make other payroll deductions, such as contributions to a private pension plan or union dues.
 However, those deductions, which are based on previously negotiated contracts and work conditions, are not remitted to the government.